Swizec/react-d3js-es6-ebook/manuscript/the-new-meat.md

 The `stroke-dasharray` is what makes it dashed. `3` means each `3px` dash is followed by a `3px` blank.
 You can use [any pattern you like](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/stroke-dasharray).

-You should now see a median household salary line overlaid on your histogram.
+You should see a median household salary line overlaid on your histogram.

 ![Median line over histogram](images/es6v2/dataviz-with-everything.png)

-Yep, almost everyone in tech makes more than the median household.
+Almost everyone in tech makes more than an entire median household.
 Crazy, huh?
 I think it is.

 If that didn't work, consult the [diff on Github](https://github.com/Swizec/react-d3js-step-by-step/commit/1fd055e461184fb8dc8dd509edb3a6a683c995fe).